simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 ## BitBucket: Atlassian's Offering for Best Code Repositories

 **BitBucket**, a product of Atlassian, renowned for its suite of developer tools, caters to developers and teams seeking a dependable **Git-based version control system**.
-BitBucket's primary strength lies in its seamless integration with the Atlassian ecosystem, including Jira, Confluence, and Trello.
+BitBucket's primary strength lies in its smooth integration with the Atlassian ecosystem, including Jira, Confluence, and Trello.

 {{< youtube id="AOnMg50-ttE" >}}